swiss/e-collecting-hackathon-team12/README.md

 # DRAFT

-# 12) A federated/distributed, privacy-first e-collecting platform/framework that preserves canton sovereignty and gives citizens a simple and privacy first experience.
+# 12) A federated/distributed, privacy-first e-collecting platform/framework that preserves canton sovereignty and gives citizens and canton alike a simple experiance.

 ## Approach